johnstonskj/rust-atelier/README.md

 ## Book

 This repo also contains the source (using [mdbook](https://rust-lang.github.io/mdBook/)) of a more complete documentation set.
-This is built using GitHub pages and accessible [here](https://simonkjohnston.life/rust-atelier/).
+This is built using GitHub pages and accessible at [rust-atelier.dev](https://rust-atelier.dev/).

 ## Changes